How to Become a Location-Independent Entrepreneur

 • Digital marketing full course bundle by Reliablesoft (Paid)

-• HubSpot Online Marketing Courses (Free)
+• HubSpot Online Marketing Courses (Free

 2. Online Teaching

 For example, if you’re an expert in environmental business, you could create a website where you offer online classes.
-The same happens with the translation and language business, where teachers offer language services via Zoom.
+The same happens with the translation and language business, where teachers provide language services via Zoom.

 Average annual income: $57, 894 (Glassdoor)